SysHarmonics/TapIn/.github/CONTRIBUTING.md

 9. PR Review and Changes

     Maintainers may request changes → update your local branch, commit again, and push.
 The PR updates automatically.
     Keep discussion constructive and aligned with the [code of conduct](/.github/CODE_OF_CONDUCT.md).

 10. PR Merge

     Once approved, a maintainer merges your branch into the upstream project.
     You can then delete your branch both locally and on GitHub.

-### ✅ What Makes a Good PR - Acceptable Contributions
+## ✅ What Makes a Good PR - Acceptable Contributions

-New features or improvements to encryption, socket handling, or UX
+- New features or improvements to encryption, socket handling, or UX.

-Portability enhancements (e.g., Windows support, cross-compilation)
+- Portability enhancements (e.g., Windows support, cross-compilation).

-Bug fixes or vulnerability patches
+- Bug fixes or vulnerability patches.

-Additional unit tests for edge cases or new functionality
+- Additional unit tests for edge cases or new functionality.

-Documentation updates (README, man page, usage examples)
+- Documentation updates (README, man page, usage examples).

-#### ⚠️ Contributions We May Not Accept
+## ⚠️ Contributions We May Not Accept

-Committed test logs or output files
+- Committed test logs or output files.

-Superficial or stylistic-only edits
+- Superficial or stylistic-only edits.

-Large-scale refactoring without prior discussion in an issue
+- Large-scale refactoring without prior discussion in an issue.

-##### Pull Request Guidelines
+### Pull Request Guidelines

-Use descriptive commit messages (e.g., Fix: memory leak in handshake)
+-   Use descriptive commit messages (e.g., Fix: memory leak in handshake)

-Open an issue first for large or structural changes
+-   Open an issue first for large or structural changes

-Keep PRs focused and minimal
+-   Keep PRs focused and minimal

-Run make test before pushing
+-   Run make test before pushing

-Avoid widespread style/formatting changes unless scoped
+-   Avoid widespread style/formatting changes unless scoped

-###### 🙋‍♂️ Questions or Ideas?
+## 🙋‍♂️ Questions or Ideas?

 Have an idea but not sure if it fits?
 Open an issue or start a discussion.
 It helps others stay aligned and avoids duplicated effort.